KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

     ```
     ![Connect to the database](images/movie-connect.png " ")

-11. Under the Administrator Password box, copy(ctrl + v) or type the following
+11. In the Administrator Password box, copy and paste or type the following password:

     ```
     <copy>